-Several testing options and locations are now available in Spokane County, including low- and no-cost options.
-See our list on the Locations & Options tab above to find the option that fits your needs.
-If you have a primary care provider, we recommend contacting them to inquire about testing.
+Several testing options and locations are available in Spokane County, including local clinics offering testing, low- and no-cost options, and at-home testing.
+If you have a primary care provider, contact them to inquire about testing.